 Daniel appears to have signed the 18 January 1843 Declaration of Adherence to the Monzie Free Church (which initially met in premises at Gilmerton) as Donald GORRIE, Labourer at Dallick, together with his children Janet, Peter and Cathren (among a total membership of 450).

-His entry in the Communicants Roll of the Logie Free Church, 1843, recorded him likewise as Donald GORRIE, a Labourer at Dallick, which entry was endorsed with the date of his death - 9 December 1853 (I presume that the Monzie Free Church Logie and the Monzie Free Church were probably one and the same).
-Details of his burial have not been found, but it is possible that he was buried in or near the plot in Monzie parish churchyard (Established Church of Scotland Synod), north of Gilmerton, where his son Peter's McLAREN in-law's gravestone still stands.
+His entry in the Communicants Roll of the Logie Free Church, 1843, recorded him likewise as Donald GORRIE, a Labourer at Dallick, which entry was endorsed with the date of his death - 9 December 1853 (I am presuming that the Monzie Free Church Logie and the Monzie Free Church were probably one and the same).
+Details of his burial have not been found, but it is possible that he was buried in or near the plot in Monzie parish churchyard (Established Church of Scotland), north of Gilmerton, where his son Peter's McLAREN in-law's gravestone still stands.

 Daniel was married at Monzie parish church on 30 January 1813, to Janet MURRAY of Monzie, after proclamations on two preceding Sabbaths.